 Shippers and intermediaries complained that gridlock at ports prevented truckers from accessing marine terminals and exposed them to hefty demurrage and detention fees for picking up or returning containers after allowable free time had expired.

-The cargo interests argued they shouldn’t be penalized for problems they didn’t cause.
+The cargo interests argued they should not be penalized for problems they did not cause.
 Ocean carriers and terminals responded that cargo delays have myriad causes, including some to which shippers contribute, and that trying to craft a one-size-fits-all rule would be an exercise in futility.

 The request for FMC intervention on detention and demurrage was spearheaded by organizations including the National Retail Federation and the National Industrial Transportation League, and also included motor carriers.

-Though the FMC received 115 comments on the petition, mostly favoring change, there’s no guarantee the commission will intervene.
+Although the FMC received 115 comments on the petition, mostly favoring change, there is no guarantee the commission will intervene.
 Many shippers and truckers had seen Doyle and Cordero as the commissioners most likely to push hard for reforms.

 The last few years have been lively ones for the FMC as it has sought to keep pace with a flurry of mergers, acquisitions, and with reshuffling of global carrier alliances.
 Much of the attention in the coming year will be on efforts to ease commission regulations.